This Egg Free, Dairy Free Chicken Pot Pie will make two large pot pies, and is absolutely perfect for those with dairy and egg allergies!

 - 1-2 parsnips

-- 2 boxes of pie crust warmed to almost room temp by leaving out while prepping everything else.
+- 2 pie crust warmed to almost room temp by leaving out while prepping everything else.

 - thyme sea salt and pepper